Diexon/vid_to_x/README.md

 ## Building a Windows .exe release 🧾

-You can build a single-file Windows executable using PyInstaller and optionally bundle `ffmpeg.exe` alongside the exe.
+You can build a single-file Windows executable using PyInstaller.
+By default the build **attempts to embed** a Windows `ffmpeg.exe` binary into the one-file exe so the resulting `mp4_to_mp3.exe` is standalone (no external ffmpeg required).

 Local build (Windows PowerShell):

 ```
 # creates venv, installs pyinstaller and builds dist\mp4_to_mp3.exe
+# If no ffmpeg is found on PATH the script will download a default ffmpeg ZIP and embed it.
 ./build_exe.ps1

-# optionally supply a ZIP containing ffmpeg.exe to bundle it next to the exe
+# you can also supply a ZIP containing ffmpeg.exe to bundle it into the exe explicitly
 ./build_exe.ps1 -FFmpegZip ./ffmpeg-windows.zip
 ```

+**Licensing note:** ffmpeg is distributed under GPL/LGPL.
+Bundling ffmpeg into your executable may have licensing implications — be sure to include appropriate notices and comply with ffmpeg's license when distributing the bundled executable.

 Convenience (Windows):